sindresorhus/clipboardy/readme.md

 ## Related

 - [clipboard-cli](https://github.com/sindresorhus/clipboard-cli) - CLI for this module
+- [clipboard-image](https://github.com/sindresorhus/clipboard-image) - Get and set images on the clipboard
 - [copy-text-to-clipboard](https://github.com/sindresorhus/copy-text-to-clipboard) - Copy text to the clipboard in the browser